 On the 5th of July 1962 MM was found dead at her home in L.A.

-Last photo shoot was in white bed sheets.
+Last photo shoot was like a forecast, in white bed sheets.

 She died in bed… Barbiturate poisoning.
 Face down.
 Phone in her hand.